venkman00/sirkyven.github.io/_posts/2024-02-27-welcome-to-jekyll.markdown

 * Notes from underground
 * The idiot
 * The Dobule
-* Nassim Taleb's book series.
+* Nassim Taleb's book series
 * Man's Search for meaning by Victor E. Frankl
 * How to win friends and influence people by Dale Carnegie
 * Robert Greene's book series